meirlazar/simple-key-logger/README.md

 ## STOPPING
 1. You have a few options here but I like the command `pkill -f skeylogger`  short and sweet and to the point.

+## TROUBLESHOOTING
+1. If you don't see anything in the logfile, you probably have the incorrect event## being watched by skeylogger.
+Try a different one until you start seeing data in the logfile.

 ### NOTE: THIS HAS BEEN TESTED ON UBUNTU 24.04 (NOT WAYLAND - PROB WILL NOT WORK ON THAT)